-The U.S. is experiencing a dramatic increase in the number of unaccompanied children arriving on the southern border, gaining humanitarian and political attention and challenging federal and state resources and management.
-As of June 31, 2014, more than 62,000 children have been apprehended, a doubling of arrivals compared to last year.
+In the summer of 2014, the U.S. experienced a dramatic increase in the number of unaccompanied children arriving on the southern border, gaining humanitarian and political attention and challenging federal and state resources and management.
+As of September 30, 2014, more than 68,000 children have been apprehended, nearly double the arrivals compared to last year.

 Federal responsibility for unaccompanied children is divided between the U.S. Department of Homeland Security (DHS) and the U.S. Department of Health and Human Services (HHS).
 Children in DHS custody who are under age 18 without a parent or guardian must be screened to determine if they are victims of trafficking or persecution.
 Children from Mexico and Canada can either choose to leave voluntarily or be sent home within 48 hours under repatriation agreements.
 Children from all other countries must be transferred to HHS within 72 hours for court review of their immigration claims.
 The Office of Refugee Resettlement (ORR) in HHS reunites the child with family or a friend, or in approximately 10 percent of the cases, places them in foster care.
 After being placed, every child is put into deportation proceedings.
 The children may then be granted permission to stay (for example, through family visas, special immigrant juvenile visas or asylum) or be removed from the United States.
 (Court review is required, under a 2008 trafficking law, for children from countries other than Mexico and Canada.)

 The surge in children crossing the border has placed an immense strain on federal agencies to process and care for them.
-The agencies have responded by identifying shelters and processing facilities, redirecting staff and funds, and activating an interagency group coordinated by FEMA.
+The agencies have responded by identifying shelters and processing facilities, redirecting staff and funds, and activating an interagency group coordinated by the Federal Emergency Management Agency (FEMA.).
+The group includes the Customs and Border Protection (CBP) and Immigration and Customs Enforcement (ICE) within DHS, the Department of Health and Human Services, Department of State and Department of Defense.
 DHS and the Department of Justice (DOJ) have assigned more staff to apprehend and process children and families crossing the Texas border.
 ORR has requested approval from Congress to address a budget shortfall for unaccompanied children by shifting funding from state-administered refugee programs.

 Potential state impacts include: budget shortfalls in state administered refugee programs and implications for state services; state licensing and oversight of care providers for unaccompanied children; and communication/coordination of federal enforcement and emergency response with state law enforcement.